-The latter half of my forty years experience in the fashion industry has been devoted to working with fashion start-up businesses in London and throughout the U.K. I work with many complete novices on a limited budget.
+The latter half of my forty years experience in the fashion industry has been devoted to working with fashion startups in London and throughout the U.K. I work with many complete novices on a limited budget.
 This is a small but significant sector within the clothing industry that is extremely vulnerable and very neglected.
 Without expert help and mentoring from the beginning, 90% of these businesses will fail within a year.
 They will fail mostly through very basic, costly but avoidable errors .

 PHONE – 07905-965-305